Elephant418/Feedify/README.md

 Feedify
 ======

-Feedify transforms any data to a feed in PHP
+Feedify transforms any data to a feed in PHP.

-Currently support RSS & SiteMap feed
+Currently support RSS & SiteMap feed.